 - MYTH: If a mammogram result comes back normal, there’s nothing to worry about until the next scheduled test.

 TRUTH: Mammography is the best technology to detect cancer early.
 The American Cancer Society recommends women also receive a breast examination by a health professional as part of their scheduled physical exam.
-Self-awareness and prompt reporting of any changes is important and strongly encouraged.
+Self-awareness and prompt reporting of any changes are important and strongly encouraged.
 Follow the American Cancer Society guidelines for breast cancer screening.

 - MYTH: If a lump is cancerous, mastectomy is the only option.